Okipa/laravel-medialibrary-ext/docs/upgrade-guides/from-v7-to-v8.md

 ## Deprecated methods removed

 Some deprecated methods have been remove.
-Make to change them in your code.
+Make sure to change them in your code.

-* Search and replace all `->constraintsLegend(` calls by `->getMediaValidationRules(`.
+* Search and replace all `->constraintsLegend(` calls by `->getMediaCaption(`.
 * Search and replace all `->dimensionsLegend(` calls by `->getMediaDimensionsCaption(`.
 * Search and replace all `->mimeTypesLegend(` calls by `->getMediaMimeTypesCaption(`.
 * Search and replace all `->validationConstraints(` calls by `->getMediaValidationRules(`.